John Francis Daley: Career

 Daley began acting when he was cast as young Tommy in the U.S. and international tours of the Broadway hit The Who's Tommy.
 He played Sam Weir, protagonist of the "Geeks", in the television series Freaks and Geeks, and since then he has worked continuously in television, including series such as The Geena Davis Show, Boston Public, Regular Joe, Kitchen Confidential, Judging Amy, and Spin City.
 He was #94 on VH1's 100 Greatest Teen Stars.

-In 2001, he co-directed a short film titled What Babies Do.
+In 2001, Daley co-directed a short film titled What Babies Do.
 He also wrote and starred in the comedy short Friday Night.
 In 2005, he appeared in the film Waiting... and in the Fox sitcom Kitchen Confidential.
 In 2007, Daley joined the cast of the Fox drama series Bones, portraying psychologist Lance Sweets.
 He co-wrote the season six episode "The Truth in the Myth" with his writing partner Jonathan Goldstein.
 Sweets was ultimately killed in the season 10 premiere; Bones executive producer Stephen Nathan said Sweets was killed because Daley wanted time off to direct a movie, and he was concerned that Daley's absence would be too long, especially if the directing job led to other jobs.

 Daley was also featured in the music video for "Mercy Kiss" by Abandoned Pools.

 In 2011, Daley and his writing partner Jonathan M. Goldstein wrote the black comedy Horrible Bosses.
 In 2013, Daley co-wrote The Incredible Burt Wonderstone with Goldstein; Daley also has a cameo in the film as a paramedic.
 In 2013, the two were hired to write Call of the Wild for DreamWorks Studios.
 John plays Ben House in Rapture-Palooza.
 Daley went on to write the story for the sequel to Horrible Bosses.